toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

 }
 ```

-This function performs the swap and sends out the entire balance of `inp.tokenMintSy` if it hits the `minTokenOut` threshold, both values which we control.
-Moreover, the swap performed also relies on an aggregator/swapper we control, with all the input parameters being control in the `TokenInput inp` param:
+This function performs the swap and sends out the entire balance of `inp.tokenMintSy`, provided it hits the `minTokenOut` threshold.
+Importantly, both values are function parameters in our control.
+Moreover, the swap performed also relies on an aggregator/swapper, with all the input parameters being controlled in the `TokenInput inp` param:

 ```javascript
 function _swapTokenInput(TokenInput calldata inp) internal {